truefoundry/truefoundry-docs/deployment/train_and_deploy_model.md

 > **_NOTE:_** A workspace is a resource (CPU, Memory) bound environment where we deploy jobs, services.

 3. We need to create an API key and save it as a secret.
 This will help us securely inject the API key as an environment variable.
-  a.
-Go to [the settings page](https://app.truefoundry.com/settings) and copy an API key.
+    1. Go to [the settings page](https://app.truefoundry.com/settings) and copy an API key.
-  b.
-Go to [the secrets page](https://app.truefoundry.com/secrets) and click on _Add Secret Group_.
+    2. Go to [the secrets page](https://app.truefoundry.com/secrets) and click on _Add Secret Group_.
 Give a name (_Ex:- mlfoundry_) and click on _Save Changes_.
-  c.
-Click on _New Secret_ under the newly created secret group and paste the API key in the value field.
+    3. Click on _New Secret_ under the newly created secret group and paste the API key in the value field.
 You can provide a _key_ name of your choice (_Ex:- api_key_) and save it.
-  d.
-Each _Secret_ under _Secret Group_ will have a _Fully Qualified Name_ (FQN).
+    4. Each _Secret_ under _Secret Group_ will have a _Fully Qualified Name_ (FQN).
 Keep this handy for the secret we just created.
 We will use this to securely mount and access the API key in our training job and API service.

 ## Creating a training job